cloudify-cosmo/cloudify-helm/cloudify-manager-worker/README.md

 ## Upgrade cloudify manager worker

-To upgrade cloudify manager use helm upgrade.
+To upgrade cloudify manager use 'helm upgrade'.

 For example to change to newer version (from 5.3.0 to 6.2.0 in this example),

-1. Change image version in values.yaml:
+Change image version in values.yaml:

 Before:
 ```yaml